Configure your QuickBooks Account

 Once you have completed connecting QuickBooks to your Galvix account and configured your QuickBooks account as per the steps suggested above, we suggest Issuing a test invoice or credit note in QuickBooks to test tax determination and ensure everything is working as expected.

-- In QuickBooks , go to Sales > Sales & Get Paid > Invoices.
+- In QuickBooks , from Home, go to Sales & Get Paid.

-- Click Create Invoice to create a new invoice.
+- Click on Invoices > Create Invoice to create a new invoice.

 - Under Customer, select an existing customer or add a new one.